 Qualifications for transfer are the same as those for admission to full status (see below).
 BAE will not accept transfers from students on provisional status.
 As with admissions, meeting the minimum qualifications is a necessary, but not sufficient, condition for transfer.
 The student must also be in good standing in his or her current program in order to be considered, and transfers to MS or PhD programs will only be approved if a BAE faculty member has agreed to work with the student.
 The responsibility for obtaining that agreement lies solely with the student.

-Admission to full graduate standing implies that the student has been judged to have the potential to succeed in graduate school without the need for remedial course work or proof of academic potential.
-The Graduate School has established the general requirements for admission to full status, which the department has chosen to supplement with requirements specific to our programs.
+Full graduate standing is granted to applicants that have a four-year bachelor’s degree or equivalent from a regionally accredited college or university with a GPA o f3.00 / 4/00.
+Full graduate standing implies that the student has the potential to succeed in graduate school without the need for remedial course work or proof of academic potential.
+The Graduate School has additional information in the NC State Graduate Handbook.

-For admission to full graduate status, the department requires an overall undergraduate GPA of at least 2.8 (based on a 4.0 scale) coupled with a 3.0 or higher in the undergraduate major, provided that the major is in an accredited engineering program.
+For admission to full graduate status, the department requires an overall undergraduate GPA of 3.0 or higher in an accredited engineering program.

 For admission to full graduate status in the PhD program, the department requires a minimum GPA of 3.2 in an MS program in an engineering field and a demonstration of the ability to conduct research.
 Exceptions will be considered after deliberations by members of the Graduate Faculty in the field of interest, the Graduate Studies Committee, the Director of Graduate Programs and the Department Head.
 Under normal circumstances students are not admitted to the PhD program on provisional status.